Goals for the Cinema and Media Studies Major

 Candidates for Departmental Honors in CAMS complete a senior thesis in two units of independent study/thesis (CAMS 360, CAMS 370) undertaken in the fall and spring of the senior year.
 To be admitted to the thesis program, a student must have a grade point average of at least 3.5 in all work in the major field above the 100 level; the program may petition on her behalf if her GPA in the major is between 3.0 and 3.5.
 See Academic Distinctions.

 For majors in the Studies track, the route to honors is writing a thesis paper and passing an oral examination on the content and argument of the paper.
-A senior thesis engages a topic involving year-long research resulting in a polished paper of between 50-100 pages in length, followed by an oral examination on the content and argument of the thesis.
+A senior thesis engages a topic involving year-long research resulting in a polished paper of 50-100 pages in length, followed by an oral examination on the content and argument of the thesis.
 For a student who has a clear idea of what she wants to investigate, a well-considered plan of research, and a willingness to accept the responsibility of working independently, a senior thesis can be a rewarding experience.

 Honors in the Production track is earned by the demonstration of excellence in a self-directed senior thesis project.
 A Production thesis consists of an extended piece or body of visual work produced over two semesters; this work normally involves research, script-writing, and pre-production, production, and post-production phases.
 The final work is accompanied by a paper of 15-20 pages documenting the development of the project, and is exhibited at a public showing at the end of the semester.

 Requirements for the Cinema and Media Studies Minor